zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2. Meet Kafka/index.md

 kafka-reassign-partitions.sh --bootstrap-server localhost:9092 --reassignment-json-file increase_replication.json --execute
 ```

-Then we can see the replication of partition 0 and 1 are increased and a leader is elected for each replica.
+Then, we can see the replication of partition 0 and 1 are increased, and a leader is elected for each replica.

 ```json
 {